kw7oe/mini-db/README.md

 internals.

 Currently, it is directly following the [Let's Build a Simple Database][0] tutorial.
-The code is implemented up to Part 11 of the tutorial.
+The code is implemented up to Part 12 of the tutorial.
+Code is quite messy as I'm still figuring out the right abstraction.

 Once we completed the topic cover by the tutorial, we would try to extend further as well.